Hitmen

 Future Developments

 Being owned by the NHL Flames, the Hitmen's future is well and truly tied in with that of their parent club.
-The Flames and the city of Calgary discussed a new arena for at least a decade before a deal was finally signed, and construction is expected to start in the spring of 2024 for a new NHL arena adjacent to the Saddledome, which will be demolished once the new arena is open.
+The Flames and the city of Calgary discussed a new arena for at least a decade before a deal was finally signed, and a new NHL arena called Scotia Place will be built adjacent to the Saddledome, which will be demolished once the new arena is open.

 Franchise History